syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/AppearanceAndValidation.md

 ## Constraints

-The `Constraints` property of Connector allows to enable/disable certain features of Connectors.
+The `Constraints` property of connector allows you to enable or disable certain features of connectors.
 For more information about	constraints, refer to [Connector Constraints](/wpf/sfdiagram/constraints#connector-constraints "Connector Constraints").

 {% seealso %}